Baton Rouge Distilling

 “I don’t have financiers looking for a return on investment.
 I just want to produce things that are unique and that we’re proud of.”

-Currently, Baton Rouge Distilling is producing a strawberry brandy, with plans to eventually expand its offerings.
-It’s one of the only brandies produced in Louisiana and is made with Louisiana strawberry wine from Amato’s Winery (in Independence).
+Baton Rouge Distilling originally produced strawberry brandy, and later expanded to rye whiskey and bourbon.
+The strawberry brandy is one of the only brandies produced in Louisiana and is made with Louisiana strawberry wine from Amato’s Winery (in Independence).
 When asked why he decided to start with something other than the traditional vodkas, rums and whiskeys produced at other small-scale distilleries, Hull says, “We just wanted to do something different!”

 Purchase Baton Rouge Distilling’s strawberry brandy at stores throughout Baton Rouge, or at the distillery in the company’s tasting room.
 It’s a cozy space inside a 1,000-square-foot complex, where Hull also gives tours of his operation.